Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Estimation of distance function on Riemannian manifolds

 Thus at the point $x_0$, we have

 By Theorem \ref{t-3.2}, we have

 where $\delta_{ij}$ is the Kronecker symbol. \end{proof}

 By Theorem \ref{t-3.2} and Corollary \ref{c-3.2}, we obtain the following corollary. \begin{corollary} Suppose that $(M,g)$ is a Riemannian manifold with a pole $p$ such that its sectional curvature is bounded from below by a negative constant $-K^2$.
 Suppose that $\gamma:[0,r] \rightarrow M$ is a normal geodesic such that $\gamma(0)=p$ and $\gamma(r)=x$.
-Then
+Then with respect to the normal coordinates at the point $x$, we have

 where $u=u^i\frac{\partial}{\partial x^i} \in T_xM$ is a unit vector. \end{corollary} \begin{proof} Note that $\nabla (\rho^2)=2\rho \nabla \rho$.
 Thus we have